Amy is a Registered Dietitian and avid ultra-marathon runner. She mixes her love of science, nutrition, and athletics to enhance performanc

 Try For Yourself

 New science on superfoods is emerging every day and benefits are becoming more obvious for athletes.
-Understanding the power of superfoods can optimize your performance, recovery, and help you have the best edge in your field.
+Understanding the power of superfoods can optimize your performance, and recovery, and can help you have the best edge in your field.

 Trial and error is a process for any athlete, and incorporating one superfood into your diet at a time can allow you to personally identify any benefits.